gurleensethi/link-shortner/README.md

 * Copy links anywhere around the system and a pop up will appear to shorten the link without even opening the app

 # Support
-If you have an ideas or want to support, please [open an issue](https://github.com/gurleensethi/link-shortner/issues/new)
+If you have any ideas or want to support, please [open an issue](https://github.com/gurleensethi/link-shortner/issues/new)